How to Draw Wet Anime Hair Step by Step

 Step 2 – Draw the Sideburns

-Above you can again see how the wet version of the sideburns is likely to look compared to the dry version.
-They will have less volume and instead of hugging the face will hang almost straight down.
+Above you can see how the wet version of the sideburns compares to the dry version.
+It has less volume and instead of hugging the face hangs almost straight down.

 Step 3 – Drawing the Top Hair

-For the top part of the hair the main change will be less volume with the bottom clumps again hanging more downwards instead of curving to the sides.
+For the top part of the hair the main change is less volume.
+As it progresses downwards the clumps on the sides hang downwards instead of curving to the sides.

 Step 4 – Drawing the Back Hair

-You should have a pretty much finished outline drawing of the hair once you finish the back section.
+You should have a pretty much finished outline drawing of the hair once you’ve added the bottom/back section.

 Step 5 – Cleaning up the Drawing

-For this short step you can simply erase the parts of the head that are covered by the hair and make any other small tweaks you may feel are needed.
+For this step you simply erase the parts of the head that are covered by the hair.

 Step 6 – Drawing the Small Details of the Hair

-To make the hair look a bit more interesting you can add a few inner splits/folds to some of the clumps.
-For this very basic example we will only add three.
-But if you want a more detailed drawing you can add more in various places.
+To make the hair look a bit more interesting you can add a few splits/folds into some of it’s parts.
+For this example there are only three (one along the large clump and one on each of the side sections).
+However, fore a more detailed drawing you can add more in different places.

 Step 7 – Basic Shading